MichaelDimmitt/insights-badger/Readme.md

-## what order do I run everything in?
+## What order do I run everything in?

 Run these from inside `~/insights-badger/`.